brandur/sorg/content/nanoglyphs-drafts/008-actix.md

 You're reading the first 2020 edition of _Nanoglyph_, an experimental newsletter on software, sent weekly.
 Theoretically you signed up for this, and probably did so in the last week or two -- but if you're looking to shore up your mail subscriptions in the new year already, there's an easy one-click unsubscribe in the footer.
 If you're viewing it on the web, as usual you can opt to get a few more sent to you in the future by [subscribing here](/newsletter).

 I'm playing with the usual format to do a medium dive into an active frontier in software: web technology in Rust.
-The language and its ecosystem have seen a lot of change over the last few years and I would have advocated against it for serious projects for its evanescent APIs alone.
+The language and its ecosystem have seen a lot of change over the last few years and I would have advocated against it in serious projects for its evanescent APIs alone.
 But there's good reason to be optimistic about the state of Rust coming into 2020 -- critical features and APIs have stabilized, substrate libraries are ready and available, tooling is polished to the point of outshining everything else.
 The keystones are set, ready to bear load.

 ---